-Even if your business and/or personal credit history falls below bank loan requirements, you could still receive financing by submitting collateral.
+Even if your business or personal credit history falls below bank loan requirements, you could still receive financing by submitting collateral.
 Banks define collateral as business or personal property that you put up to guarantee the repayment of a loan.

 The bank will match collateral with the value of the loan you want to obtain.
 For larger loans, banks typically seek structural collateral, such as a home or an office.
 For business collateral, lenders also consider equipment and inventory.

 The primary financial concern for banks when it comes to accepting applicants involves business cash flow.
 In other words, does your business generate enough cash flow to repay a bank loan on-time?
 To determine this, the bank will ask you to present information about your primary business cash sources.
-Most banks understand that managing cash flow is amongst the biggest challenges that business owners face, especially small businesses that operate on seasonal sales.
+Most banks understand that managing cash flow is a common challenge for business owners, especially entrepreneurs that own seasonal businesses.